MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/doloop-statement.md

 ## Example

 This example shows how **Do...Loop** statements can be used.
-The inner **Do...Loop** statement loops 10 times, asks the user if it should keep going, sets the value of the flag to **False** when they select **No**, and exits prematurely using the **Exit Do** statement.
+The inner **Do...Loop** statement loops 10 times, asks the user if it should keep going, sets the value of the flag to **False** when they select **No**, and exits prematurely by using the **Exit Do** statement.
 The outer loop exits immediately upon checking the value of the flag.

 ```vb